-Campus policy requires faculty to provide reasonable accommodations for students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-Please communicate the need for a religious accommodation in a timely manner.
-In this class, please email the instructor if a conflict arises due to religious observance.
+Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
 See the campus policy regarding religious observances for full details.